Teen Climate Activist Greta Thunberg Arrives In New York After Sailing The Atlantic

 Day 12.
 We are getting closer to the North American mainland.
 Rough conditions, but downwind sailing. pic.twitter.com/n9huwHUSGI— Greta Thunberg (@GretaThunberg) August 25, 2019

-Thunberg says she first learned about climate change at eight years-old and became very concerned about the future of humanity.
+Thunberg says she first learned about climate change when she was 8 years old and became very concerned about the future of humanity.
 At age 11, she says she was depressed and stopped talking and eating.

-"Later on I was diagnosed with Asperger's Syndrome, OCD and selective mutism," she told a crowd gathered for a 2018 TED Talk in Stockholm.
+"Later on I was diagnosed with Asperger's syndrome, OCD and selective mutism," she told a crowd gathered for a 2018 TED Talk in Stockholm.
 "That basically means I only speak when I think it's necessary.
 Now is one of those moments."

-On August 20, 2018, Thunberg began skipping school and protesting by herself outside Sweden's parliament.
-She called it a school strike, and demanded that adults do more about climate change.
+On Aug.
+20, 2018, Thunberg began skipping school and protesting by herself outside Sweden's Parliament.
+She called it a school strike and demanded that adults do more about climate change.

 "I handed out fliers with a long list of facts about the climate crisis and explanations on why I was striking," she said in a Facebook post.
 She talked about her strike on Twitter and Instagram, and protests quickly spread.

 Now, just one year later, students hold hundreds of school strikes every Friday around the world.
-Thunberg also has been nominated for a Nobel Peace Prize, addressed the United Nations climate conference in Poland, and met the Pope.
+Thunberg also has been nominated for a Nobel Peace Prize, addressed the United Nations climate conference in Poland and met Pope Francis.

 The teenager has a knack for making the complicated issue of climate change sound simple.
-For that she credits being on the Autism spectrum, calling it a gift because it helps her see issues more starkly.
+For that she credits being on the autism spectrum, calling it a gift because it helps her see issues more starkly.

 "If burning fossil fuels was so bad that it threatened our very existence, how could we just continue like before?
 Why were there no restrictions?
 Why wasn't it made illegal?" she asked in her TED Talk.

 Thunberg's activism has attracted critics.
-Conservative French lawmakers boycotted a speech by Thunberg earlier this summer and mocked her as a "prophetess in shorts".
+Conservative French lawmakers boycotted a speech by Thunberg earlier this summer and mocked her as a "prophetess in shorts."

 One critic even referred to Thunberg's diagnoses.
-Australian conservative columnist Andrew Bolt, in a Herald Sun blog post, wrote, "No teenager is more freakishly influential than Greta Thunberg, the deeply disturbed messiah of the global warming movement. "
+Australian conservative columnist Andrew Bolt, in a Herald Sun blog post, wrote, "No teenager is more freakishly influential than Greta Thunberg, the deeply disturbed messiah of the global warming movement."

 Thunberg shot back on Twitter, "I am indeed 'deeply disturbed' about the fact that these hate and conspiracy campaigns are allowed to go on and on and on just because we children communicate and act on the science."

-Still many teenagers around the globe are attracted to Thunberg's message and they are showing up in the streets.
+Still, many teenagers around the globe are attracted to Thunberg's message, and they are showing up in the streets.

 Last March, students around the world staged a climate strike modeled on Thunberg's school strike.
 Just about every U.S. state had an event, even in politically conservative areas.

-17 year-old Freddy Finney-Jordet organized a protest on a street corner in downtown Bend, Oregon.
+Freddy Finney-Jordet, 17, organized a protest on a street corner in downtown Bend, Ore.
 He says he was inspired by Thunberg's determination.

 "She kind of looks in the camera and has this look of, 'I'm doing this.
-Nobody can stop me,'" says Finney-Jordet.
+Nobody can stop me,' " Finney-Jordet says.

 Before last spring, gun control and LGBTQ issues were his priorities.
-"After that protest, which at first I thought was going to be kind of a one-off thing for me, I started taking a look at exactly how severe the climate crisis was and that's been my focus ever since," he says.
+"After that protest, which at first I thought was going to be kind of a one-off thing for me, I started taking a look at exactly how severe the climate crisis was, and that's been my focus ever since," he says.

 Thunberg's fans will be watching as she joins protests connected to the U.N.
 Climate Action Summit, and then addresses the summit.